defold/doc/docs/en/manuals/spine.md

 ## Animating Spine models and nodes

 Defold gives you powerful runtime control of how animations should play through a Lua interface.
-See the [Animation documentation](/manuals/animation) for details.
+See the [Spine animation documentation](/manuals/spine-animation) for details.

 ## Atlas caveats